A Personal Alcohol Licence authorises an individual to supply alcohol or allow the supply of alcohol in accordance with a premises licence.

 - Fee of £37

-- Proof that you are entitled to work in the UK (see guidance notes on the back of the application form for a list of acceptable documents to demonstrate your entitlement to work.)
+- Proof that you are entitled to work in the UK (see guidance notes on the back of the application form for ways in which to demonstrate your "Right to Work" status.)

 Once we receive your complete application, assuming you have no relevant offences we aim to process your application within 5 working days.

 Removal of requirement to renew a personal licence